-(11) The date of rank of enlisted personnel of the Army National Guard of the United States or the Army Reserve upon entrance on active duty will be a date preceding the date of entrance on active duty by a period equal to the amount of active Federal service and service under title 32, United States Code, sections 502-~ 505, in the grade in which ordered or a higher grade, performed subsequent to the most recent break in service, except that no service prior to service in a grade lower than the grade held at time of entry into active military service will be credited.
-Drill periods and retirement points are not creditable in computing date of rank of an enlisted member.
-For the purposes of this subparagraph, a period during which an individual is not a member of one of the regular components of the Armed Forces, or of the Army National Guard of the United States, or the Army Reserve is a break in service, provided that such period is in excess of 3 months in the case of enlisted persons or 6 months in the case of former officers and warrant officers.
+- (11) The date of rank of enlisted personnel of the Army National Guard of the United States or the U.S. Army Reserve upon entrance on active duty or active duty for training will be a date preceding the date of entrance on active duty by a period equal to the total prior service creditable when computed in the same manner as prescribed for commissioned officers in paragraph 54b(2), subject to the following conditions: - (a) Only service performed subsequent to the most recent break in service is creditable.
+For the purposes of this subparagraph, a period during which an individual is not a member of one of the regular components of the Armed Forces, or of the Army National Guard of the United States, or the U.S. Army Reserve, is a break in service, providing that such period is in excess of 3 months in the case of enlisted personnel or 6 months in the case of former commissioned officers and warrant officers. - (b) Service performed prior to reduction to a pay grade lower than that in which individual enters on active duty will not be credited. - (12) The date of rank in a grade held as the result of any action taken under article 15, Uniform Code of Military Justice, shall be as prescribed in AR 27-15. - (13) Date of rank for a retired enlisted member who is recalled to active duty will be computed as in 54b(5) for a retired officer.